Benny’s to Open May 14th

 448 Cottage Rd, South Portland – The 4,433 sq ft former Elsmere BBQ is for sale for $1,395,000.
 The property includes a fenced in outdoor patio and seating area, a warehouse portion with drive-in door, and on site parking.

-60 Ocean St, South Portland – The restaurant space currently that had been occupied by Taco Trio is for lease.
+60 Ocean St, South Portland – The restaurant space had been occupied by Taco Trio is for lease.
 The 6,006 sq ft space is available for $16.98/sq ft (NNN).
-Taco Trio is returning to their original location at 119 Ocean Street in early 2025.
+Taco Trio has returned to their original location at 119 Ocean Street.

 145 Ocean St, South Portland – The ~1,000 sq ft former BenReuben’s space in South Portland is available for $3,000/month (MG).
 Contact Josh at (207) 408-3879 for more information.